 Middle-market businesses stuck in a fixed mindset exhibit two qualities that hinder their ability to grow: comfort with the status quo and a reluctance toward risk.
 They know what they know, and they mine their vein, niche, referral network.
 But they do so at the expense of establishing a growth position, and they increase their risk of dependency on a finite set of customers needing exactly what they offer right now.

-For a growth marketing strategy to be effective, your business must be able embrace a growth mindset.
+For a profit center marketing strategy to be effective, your business must be able embrace a growth mindset.
 You must be ready and willing to expand into new markets and leverage new marketing tools and techniques.
 You must be willing to research, build, measure, and fail forward.

 2. Remove communication silos between departments.